TelVue Connect/CloudCast Technical Specifications

-The CloudCast Video Player and OTT Apps support displaying 608/708 Closed Captioning for both on-demand and live streams containing 608/708 captions.
+The CloudCast Video Player and OTT Apps including Roku and Apple TV support displaying Closed Captioning for both on-demand and live streams containing embedded 608 captions.
 Your streaming encoder must support embedded 608 captioning for captioning to display on your live streams.

 The CloudCast Video Player and OTT Apps support displaying Closed Captioning from a WebVTT, SRT, or SCC closed caption sidecar file uploaded for on-demand videos via the CMS Media Edit page.